rahulc07/Raspi-Minecraft-Server/README.md

 YOUR DONE!!!

-PS:You still need to port forward with port 25565 for other people to be able to connect to your minecraft server.
+PSA:You still need to port forward with port 25565 for other people to be able to connect to your minecraft server.

 To see command line do sudo screen -r minecraft